A version of this story appears in CNN’s What Matters newsletter. To get it in your inbox, sign up for free here.

 The US has been in debt and arguing about it for its entire existence.

 The only two years in US history when there was no debt came as then-President Andrew Jackson was blowing up the banking system and immediately preceded the Panic of 1837 and a major depression.

 In recent decades, disagreements over raising the debt ceiling (the maximum amount of money the Treasury is authorized to borrow to pay its bills) have grown along with the size of the national debt.
-The country reached its debt limit, which currently stands at $31.4 trillion, on Thursday.
+The country reached its debt limit, which currently stands at $31.4 trillion, in January.

 The current situation

 There’s no denying the size of the debt is alarming, and not just because $31 trillion-plus is an eye-popping figure.

 Economists like to assess the debt as a percentage of gross domestic product, or GDP, the broadest measure of the US economy.
 After pandemic recovery spending, the debt is about 120% of GDP, according to government figures.
 That’s historically high – higher than after World War II – but whether it’s a problem is the subject of much debate.